Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Introduction

-In this work, we utilize Floquet stroboscopic dynamics to prepare a collective $W$ state within the ground-state manifold of a Rydberg atomic ensemble~\cite{morton2006bang,PhysRevA.75.063424,SHAO20111099,PhysRevA.85.011605,Bukov04032015,PhysRevLett.117.250401,PhysRevA.95.062339,PhysRevA.109.062414,5qhh-322q}.
-The system evolves from the collective ground state $|G\rangle=|g_1 g_2...g_\mathbb{N} \rangle$ to the symmetric single-excitation state $|W_\mathbb{N}\rangle= {1/\sqrt{\mathbb{N}} \textstyle \sum_{i=1}^{\mathbb{N}}} |g_1 g_2...e_i...g_\mathbb{N} \rangle$, while the double excitations remain unpopulated at stroboscopic time points.
+In this work, we utilize Floquet stroboscopic dynamics to prepare a $W$ state within the ground-state manifold of a Rydberg atomic ensemble~\cite{morton2006bang,PhysRevA.75.063424,SHAO20111099,PhysRevA.85.011605,Bukov04032015,PhysRevLett.117.250401,PhysRevA.95.062339,PhysRevA.109.062414,5qhh-322q}.
+The system evolves from the ground state $|G\rangle=|g_1 g_2...g_\mathbb{N} \rangle$ to the symmetric collective state $|W_\mathbb{N}\rangle= {1/\sqrt{\mathbb{N}} \textstyle \sum_{i=1}^{\mathbb{N}}} |g_1 g_2...e_i...g_\mathbb{N} \rangle$, while the double excitations remain unpopulated at stroboscopic time points.
 This indirectly induces an effective interaction between ground-state neutral atoms, leading to a strong blockade effect that enables high-fidelity preparation of the $W$ state.
 Finally, we analyze the application of the scheme to single-photon generation.
 Our approach remains effective not only within the Rydberg blockade radius but also well beyond it, offering clear advantages over conventional blockade-based protocols.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec2}, we introduce the theoretical model and describe the physical mechanism of the proposed scheme.
-In Sec.~\ref{sec3}, we present a comprehensive performance assessment, including the dependence on the Rydberg interaction strength and the robustness of the protocol against Rydberg-state spontaneous emission, laser phase error, Rabi amplitude noise, and detuning errors.
+In Sec.~\ref{sec3}, we present a comprehensive performance assessment, including the dependence on the Rydberg interaction strength and the robustness of the protocol against various experimentally relevant imperfections, such as Rydberg-state decay (including blackbody radiation), laser phase and amplitude noise, detuning errors, and Doppler-induced collective dephasing.
+We also compare our scheme with several representative approaches.
 In Sec.~\ref{sec4}, we analyze the application of our scheme to the realization of single-photon sources.
 In Sec.~\ref{sec5}, we discuss its implementation in a Rydberg superatom.
 In Sec.~\ref{sec6}, we provide the corresponding energy level diagram and transitions.
 Finally, We conclude our work in Sec.~\ref{sec7}.